The Kinks: Critical success (1966–1972)

-The Kinks' next single was a social commentary piece entitled "Dead End Street".
-It was released in November 1966 and became another UK Top 10 hit, although it reached only number 73 in the United States.
-Melody Maker reviewer Bob Dawbarn praised Ray Davies' ability to create a song with "some fabulous lyrics and a marvellous melody ... combined with a great production", and music scholar Johnny Rogan described it as "a kitchen sink drama without the drama—a static vision of working class stoicism".
+Released in November 1966, the Kinks' next single was a social commentary piece entitled "Dead End Street".
+It became another UK Top 10 hit, but reached only number 73 in the US.
+Bob Dawbarn from Melody Maker praised Ray Davies' ability to create a song with "some fabulous lyrics and a marvellous melody ... combined with a great production", and music scholar Johnny Rogan described it as "a kitchen sink drama without the drama—a static vision of working-class stoicism".
 One of the group's first promotional music videos was produced for the song.
 It was filmed on Little Green Street, a small 18th-century lane in north London, located off Highgate Road in Kentish Town.
+Both "Dead End Street" and its B-side "Big Black Smoke" were recorded with John Dalton on bass, though Quaife had returned by the time the single was released, and appeared in the promotional music video.

 The Kinks' next single, "Waterloo Sunset", was released in May 1967.
 The lyrics describe two lovers passing over a bridge, with a melancholic observer reflecting on the couple, the Thames, and Waterloo station.
-The song was rumoured to have been inspired by the romance between two British celebrities of the time, actors Terence Stamp and Julie Christie.
+The song was rumoured to have been inspired by the romance between actors Terence Stamp and Julie Christie, two British celebrities of the time.
 Ray Davies denied this in his autobiography, and claimed in a 2008 interview, "It was a fantasy about my sister going off with her boyfriend to a new world and they were going to emigrate and go to another country."
-Despite its complex arrangement, the sessions for "Waterloo Sunset" lasted a mere ten hours; Dave Davies later commented on the recording: "We spent a lot of time trying to get a different guitar sound, to get a more unique feel for the record.
-In the end we used a tape-delay echo, but it sounded new because nobody had done it since the 1950s.
+Despite its complex arrangement, the sessions for "Waterloo Sunset" lasted a mere ten hours.
+Dave Davies later commented on the recording: "We spent a lot of time trying to get a different guitar sound, to get a more unique feel for the record.
+In the end, we used a tape-delay echo, but it sounded new because nobody had done it since the 1950s.
 I remember Steve Marriott of the Small Faces came up and asked me how we'd got that sound.
 We were almost trendy for a while."
-The single was one of the Kinks' biggest UK successes (hitting number two on Melody Maker's chart), and went on to become one of their most popular and best-known songs.
-Pop music journalist Robert Christgau called it "the most beautiful song in the English language", and AllMusic senior editor Stephen Thomas Erlewine cited it as "possibly the most beautiful song of the rock and roll era".
-45 years later, Ray Davies was chosen to perform the song at the closing of the 2012 London Olympic Games.
+The single was one of the Kinks' biggest UK successes, hitting number two on Melody Maker's chart, and became one of their most popular and best-known songs.
+Critic Robert Christgau called it "the most beautiful song in the English language", and AllMusic senior editor Stephen Thomas Erlewine cited it as "possibly the most beautiful song of the rock and roll era".
+Ray Davies was chosen to perform "Waterloo Sunset" at the closing of the 2012 London Olympic Games, 45 years after the song's release.